-THE OFFERING Common stock offered shares Common stock outstanding after this offering shares Option to purchase additional shares shares Use of proceeds We estimate that the net proceeds to us from the sale of the shares of common stock offered by us will be approximately \$ or approximately \$ if the underwriters' option to purchase additional shares is exercised in full, based on an assumed initial public offering price of \$ per share, which is the midpoint of the estimated price range set forth on the cover page of this prospectus, and after deducting underwriting discounts and commissions and estimated offering expenses payable by us.
+THE OFFERING Common stock offered 15,000,000 shares Common stock outstanding after this offering 82,700,671 shares Option to purchase additional shares 2,250,000 shares Use of proceeds We estimate that the net proceeds to us from the sale of the shares of common stock offered by us will be approximately \$273.7 million or approximately \$315.6 million if the underwriters' option to purchase additional shares is exercised in full at the initial public offering price of \$20.00 per share, after deducting underwriting discounts and commissions and estimated offering expenses payable by us.
 We intend to use the net proceeds from this offering for general corporate purposes, including working capital, operating expenses and capital expenditures.
 In addition, 1% of the net proceeds will be used to fund The RealReal Foundation, a Delaware non-profit organization formed to engage in charitable activities.
+We will also use a portion of the net proceeds to pay a \$0.3 million success fee to the lender under our term loan facility payable upon completion of this offering.
 We may also use a portion of the net proceeds to acquire, invest in or obtain rights to complementary technologies, products, services or businesses.
 There are no such transactions under consideration at this time.
 See section titled "Use of Proceeds" for additional information.
-Proposed Nasdaq Global Select Market trading symbol "REAL" Risk factors See the section titled "Risk Factors" and other information included in this prospectus for a discussion of factors you should carefully consider before deciding to invest in our common stock.
-The number of shares of common stock that will be outstanding after this offering is based on 135,401,581 shares of our common stock outstanding as of March 31, 2019 and excludes:

-18,408,192 shares of common stock issuable upon exercise of options outstanding, as of March 31, 2019, at a weighted-average exercise price of \$1.66 per share under our 2011 Equity Incentive Plan ("2011 Plan");
+Nasdaq Global Select Market trading symbol "REAL" Risk factors See the section titled "Risk Factors" and other information included in this prospectus for a discussion of factors you should carefully consider before deciding to invest in our common stock.
+The number of shares of common stock that will be ou tstanding after this offering is based on 67,700,671 shares of our common stock outstanding as of March 31, 2019 and excludes: 9,204,328 shares of common stock issuable upon exercise of options outstanding as of March 31, 2019, at a weighted-average exercise

-- 2,009,650 shares issuable upon exercise of options outstanding, granted after March 31, 2019, at a weighted-average exercise price of \$5.29 per share under our 2011 Plan; - 11,484 shares of common stock issuable upon exercise of common stock warrants, outstanding as of March 31, 2019 at a weighted average exercise price of \$1.74 per share; - 207,127 shares of common stock issuable upon exercise of preferred stock warrants, outstanding as of March 31, 2019 at a weighted average exercise price of \$1.67 per share; - 1,612,450 shares of common stock reserved for future issuance under our 2011 Plan, as of March 31, 2019, which shares will be added to the shares reserved for future issuance under our 2019 Equity Incentive Plan ("2019 Plan");
+- 9,204,328 shares of common stock issuable upon exercise of options outstanding as of March 31, 2019, at a weighted-average exercise price of \$3.32 per share under our 2011 Equity Incentive Plan ("2011 Plan"); - 1,149,975 shares issuable upon exercise of options outstanding granted after March 31, 2019, at a weighted-average exercise price of \$11.64 per share under our 2011 Plan; - 5,742 shares of common stock issuable upon exercise of a common stock warrant outstanding as of March 31, 2019 with an exercise price of \$3.48 per share; - 103,563 shares of common stock issuable upon conversion of shares of preferred stock issuable pursuant to warrants outstanding as of March 31, 2019 at a weighted average exercise price of \$3.34 per share on a common equivalent basis;

-- shares of common stock initially reserved for future issuance under our 2019 Equity Incentive Plan which became effective on the business day immediately prior to the effectiveness of the registration statement of which this prospectus forms a part; and - shares of common stock initially reserved for issuance under our 2019 Employee Stock Purchase Plan ("ESPP"), which became effective on the business day immediately prior to the effectiveness of the registration statement of which this prospectus forms a part.
+- 805,975 shares of common stock reserved for future issuance under our 2011 Plan, as of March 31, 2019, which shares will be added to the shares reserved for future issuance under our 2019 Equity Incentive Plan ("2019 Plan"); - 8,000,000 shares of common stock initially reserved for future issuance under our 2019 Equity Incentive Plan which became effective on the business day immediately prior to the effectiveness of the registration statement of which this prospectus forms a part; and - 1,750,000 shares of common stock initially reserved for issuance under our 2019 Employee Stock Purchase Plan ("ESPP"), which became effective on the business day immediately prior to the effectiveness of the registration statement of which this prospectus forms a part.